philiplimisift/Viterbi-Algorithem/README.md

 Python implementation of trigram Viterbi

 My previous homework from Columbia's Natural Language Processing course.
-Fork to new account to archive.
+Forked to new account to archive.